steffengraber/conda-nest/README.md

 # NEST simulator - conda build files

+This is for testing the conda-forge packages <https://anaconda.org/conda-forge/nest-simulator>

 Easy install different versions NEST simulator in conda environments.
 The 'master'-branch of NEST is daily build.
 Until now tested with: